 While we love the Panasonic Lumix LX100, it dates from 2014, which is a long time ago in camera development terms.
 So naturally we are delighted that Panasonic has introduced an update, the Lumix LX100 II.
 And Panasonic has stuck with a winning formula that combines a superb Leica DC Vario-Summilux 24-75mm (equivalent) f1.7-2.8 lens with a multi-aspect Four-Thirds type sensor, in a compact body with an electronic viewfinder.

 The most significant change brought by the new camera is the sensor.
 This has been uprated from a 16MP chip in the Mark I to a 21.77MP sensor in the Mark II camera.
 As before, this sensor works as a multi-aspect device, which means it’s actually larger than is required by any of the available aspect ratios.
 As a result, the largest images are made up of 17 million pixels, up from 12 million pixels with the original LX100.
+This adds to its appeal as possibly one of the best travel cameras out there right now for expert photographers.

 To help photographers make greater use of the sensor’s multi-aspect nature, there’s a switch on the lens barrel that allows you to swap quickly between shooting in 3:2, 16:9, 1:1 and 4:3 ratio.
 This is a great prompt to consider aspect ratio at the shooting stage rather than when processing images.
 In fact, it’s beneficial to do so as in Adobe Camera Raw, the RAW files only have the data from the aspect ratio they are captured in.
 This means any post-capture aspect changes crop into that image.
 With other cameras’ aspect ratio settings it’s usually possible to see the image from the whole sensor.